Weddings at Memorial

 - Can I get married on a Friday?
 Yes, provided there are no other events going on at the church.
 Rehearsals will be on Thursday at 5:00 p.m.

 - What time is the rehearsal?
-Rehearsals are scheduled at 5:00 p.m.
+Rehearsals are scheduled at 5:oo p.m.

 - How long is the rehearsal?
 1 hour; provided everyone is on time and is cooperative.

 - How many people can the church hold?
-500
+Approximately 450.

 - Parking: Memorial’s parking lot is available for your wedding guests during the wedding ceremony ONLY.
 If guests remain in the lot during the reception; they must pay the Parking Attendant the parking fee.
-Street parking around the Church is also available.
 This information should be noted on your invitations, websites, etc.

-- I already have an outside wedding planner.
-Do I have to use your Wedding Director?
-The Wedding Director’s job to ensure a smooth wedding in accordance with our church policies.
-The direction of the wedding rehearsal and wedding is entirely under the supervision of the Pastor and Wedding Director.
-The Wedding Director will work closely with those getting married to see that the desires and requests of the couple will be met, as long as those requests are appropriate for worship and above all, she is available for everyone while remaining “invisible”.
+- I already have a wedding planner.
+Do I have to use your Wedding Coordinator?
+The Wedding Coordinator’s job to ensure a smooth wedding in accordance with our church policies.
+Our Wedding Coordinator is available to help with all the details of your wedding at MPC.
+The Wedding Coordinator will act as liaison between the bride and groom; the pastor and organist.
+Our Wedding Coordinator will work closely with those getting married as well as outside wedding planners to see that the desires and requests of the couple can be met, as long as those requests are appropriate for worship.
+Above all, she is available for everyone while remaining “invisible”.

 - Do you allow other music other than organ music?
-Music suitable for the marriage service directs attention to God and expresses the faith of the church for this reason secular and prerecorded music is not allowed in the church Sanctuary for any wedding service.
-String instruments and soloists are permitted; however, they can not replace the organist.
+Music suitable for the marriage service directs attention to God and expresses the faith of the church.
+Secular love songs, prerecorded music and music inappropriate for worship will not be permitted.
+The officiating minister has final approval of all music performed before and during the service.
+String instruments and soloists are permitted; however, they cannot replace the organist.